Skip to main content

 Escrow

-A financial arrangement where a neutral third party holds funds or documents until specific conditions are met.
-In real estate, escrow accounts also hold funds for property taxes and insurance.
+A neutral third party that holds money or documents until everyone meets their end of the deal.
+In real estate, escrow also refers to the account your lender uses to collect and pay your property taxes and insurance.

 Frequently Asked Questions